Conversational AI increases political knowledge as effectively as self-directed internet search: Results

-To test our research questions, we fitted and compared three Bayesian Generalized Linear Models (GLM1-3, Eq.
-1, see Methods for details).
-There was no model evidence of differences between conversational AI and internet search conditions.
-Model fit metrics suggested no better fit of GLMs that included parameters for differences in change effects between conversational AI and internet search conditions (GLM1: Full model) in comparison to a GLM that did not include these terms (GLM3: Null model) (Fig. \ref{fig:main-fig}C, right panel).
-True information received on average approximately one Likert scale point higher agreement ratings than false information (Fig. \ref{fig:main-fig}B, purple vs orange lines), resulting in a non-zero difference parameter in GLM2 ($\beta_{\mathrm{TRUE}} = .67$, 95\%-Highest Posterior Density Interval (HPDI) [.65; .69] (Fig. \ref{fig:main-fig}C right panel).
+Model fit metrics suggested no better fit of GLMs that included parameters for differences in change effects between conversational AI and Google search conditions (GLM1: Full model) in comparison to a GLM that did not include these terms (GLM3: Null model) (Fig. \ref{fig:main-fig}C, right panel).
+True information received on average approximately one Likert scale point higher agreement ratings than false information (Fig. \ref{fig:main-fig}B, purple vs orange lines), resulting in a non-zero difference parameter in GLM2 ($\beta_{\mathrm{TRUE}} = .67$, 95\%-Highest Posterior Density Interval (HPDI) [.65; .68] (Fig. \ref{fig:main-fig}C right panel).
 Researching (vs not researching) political issues increased belief in true information and decreased belief in misinformation across time points (Fig. \ref{fig:main-fig}B, solid vs dotted lines; ($\beta_{\mathrm{POST}\times\mathrm{TRUE}\times\mathrm{RESEARCHED}} = .26$, 95\%-HPDI [.19; .32], Fig. \ref{fig:main-fig}C).
-Importantly, we found that belief change was nearly identical for participants who researched using conversational AI or internet search engines (Fig. \ref{fig:main-fig}B, left vs right panel), reflecting in a close to zero parameter estimate ($\beta_{\mathrm{POST}\times\mathrm{TRUE}\times\mathrm{RESEARCHED}\times\mathrm{CONVAI}} = .02$, 95\%-HPDI [--.09; .13], Fig. \ref{fig:main-fig}C).
+Importantly, we found that belief change was nearly identical for participants who researched using conversational AI or Google search (Fig. \ref{fig:main-fig}B, left vs right panel), reflecting in a close to zero parameter estimate ($\beta_{\mathrm{POST}\times\mathrm{TRUE}\times\mathrm{RESEARCHED}\times\mathrm{CONVAI}} = .02$, 95\%-HPDI [--.09; .12], Fig. \ref{fig:main-fig}C).
 This null difference between conditions was further qualified by the fact that the HPDI fully encloses a region of practical equivalence, (ROPE; gray shaded zone), an apriori specified interval of effect sizes that are negligible.
 This pattern also held separately for each of the different model families tested (GPT, Claude, Mistral, \ref{fig:persuasion-sycophancy-models-plot}C-E).

-We repeated the above analyses for trust, private political beliefs and extremism change, and found highly similar results as for beliefs in true and false information (Fig. \ref{fig:trust-private-beliefs-plot}).
-Trust was measured by asking participants to state their agreement with statements on trust or distrust in institutions, experts, media and technology (see Supplementary Information for details).
-Private political beliefs were assessed by asking participants to state their agreement with progressive and conservative views on the 4 topics (see Supplementary Information for details).
-Extremism change was defined as sign flips in private political beliefs from before to after researching/not researching an issue -- with reference to the center point of the Likert scale (3.5, values below this value being negative, and values above being positive).